ppb/pursuedpybear/docs/reference/engine.rst

 GameEngine
 ================

-The :py:class:`GameEngine` is the literal beating heart of ppb: It's the publisher for the event and messaging system, is the source of the ``Idle`` event, and is the root container of the object tree.
+The :py:class:`GameEngine` is the literal beating heart of ppb: It publishes the event queue, is the source of the :class:`~events.Idle` event, and is the root container of the object tree.

 Some of the engine of the API is definitely intended for advanced users.
 Use